core-wg/etch/draft-ietf-core-etch-latest.md

 with that URI, depending on the patch document type (whether it can logically modify a null resource) and permissions, etc.
-Creation of a new resource would result in a 2.01 (Created) Response Code dependent of the patch document type.
+Creation of a new resource would result in a 2.01 (Created) Response Code dependent on the patch document type.

 Restrictions to a PATCH or iPATCH request can be made by including the If-Match or If-None-Match options in the request (see Section 5.10.8.1